OXID-eSales/developer_documentation/themes/templating/twig.rst

 Twig in OXID eShop
 ###################

-Twig documentation can be found here: https://twig.symfony.com/ Information about converting existing templates from Smarty to Twig can be found here: [[link to doc]]
+Twig documentation can be found on `official Twig website <https://twig.symfony.com/>`__.
+Information about converting existing templates from Smarty to Twig can be found in :doc:`OXID e-shop to Twig converter documentation <converting_smarty_to_twig>`

 OXID eShop is introducing Twig templating engine.
 So far Smarty 2 engine was used with some Smarty 3 elements.
 Engine was supported by many plugins which also has been reimplemented or migrated to Twig extensions.
 In this documentation